The U.S. government kicks off its $1 billion plan to remedy racist infrastructure

 Secretary of Transportation Pete Buttigieg traveled to Birmingham, Alabama, to announce the program’s launch.
 Birmingham—which was once one of the most segregated cities in the country and is home to some of the Civil Rights Movement’s most significant campaigns—plans to use allocated funds to build a new rapid transit bus system.

-Other ideas being explored for project funding include constructing a new deck and park above a freeway in Atlanta and dismantling highways deliberately built to segregate marginalized communities in New Orleans and New York City.
+Other ideas being explored for project funding include constructing a new deck and park above a freeway in Atlanta and dismantling highways deliberately built to segregate marginalized communities in New Orleans and Syracuse, New York.

 “Our focus isn’t about assigning blame.
 It isn’t about getting caught up in guilt or regret.
 It is about fixing a problem.
 It is about mending what has been broken, especially when the damage was done through taxpayer dollars,” Buttigieg said in a briefing with reporters.